-Boxer & Gerson attorneys Maria Sager and Arjuna Farnsworth traveled north to Marin County on May 18 to discuss workers’ compensation law with a group from Legal Aid of Marin and the Canal Community Alliance.
+Boxer & Gerson attorneys Maria Grasso and Arjuna Farnsworth traveled north to Marin County on May 18 to discuss workers’ compensation law with a group from Legal Aid of Marin and the Canal Community Alliance.
 The visit served to help educate staff members and others involved with the two community groups so they can in turn better inform clients who come to them for a variety of services.

 Sager and Farnsworth’s presentation, offered in both English and Spanish, focused on the basics of workers’ compensation law.
 Topics included what a worker should do after sustaining a work injury, how to obtain appropriate medical care, how to seek reimbursement for medical expenses and lost wages, procedures for securing alternative duties on a job or job retraining if the worker cannot return, and other matters.